Gem Profile- Amethyst

 Amethyst Facts

-Elaine Pataky created this amethyst pendant by wrapping an amethyst stone in sterling silver wire and accenting with beads.
+Elaine Pataky created this amethyst pendant by wrapping a stone in sterling silver wire and accenting with beads.

 Marcia Kertel created this amethyst necklace using sterling silver wire, amethyst beads, and black pearls.